saharmor/voice-lab/README.md

 ### Solution & Use Cases
 Voice Lab enables you to tackle common challenges in voice agent development:

+#### Metrics & Analysis

+* Define your custom metrics in JSON format and use LLM-as-a-Judge to score those metrics
+* Track performance metrics across different configurations
+* Monitor and intelligently choose the most cost-effective model

 #### Model Migration & Cost Optimization
 * Confidently switch between models (e.g., Claude Sonnet to GPT-4, or GPT-4 to GPT-4 Mini)
 * Evaluate smaller, more efficient models for better cost-latency balance